+For those wondering if cocaine is physically addictive, the answer is yes — and then some.
 Cocaine can be highly addictive, both physically and psychologically.
 Cocaine influences the central nervous system and boosts levels of mood-enhancing neurotransmitters that naturally occur in the brain like norepinephrine and dopamine, resulting in euphoria, alertness and increased energy.

 Though cocaine use peaked in the mid-1980s, it is still prevalent in today’s society.
 According to the National Survey on Drug Use and Health, an estimated 855,000 people are addicted to cocaine in the U.S. The National Institute on Drug Abuse reported a 29% increase in the number of cocaine-related deaths from 2001 to 2013.

-Cocaine addiction treatment is most effective when it addresses the problem from all angles — physical, mental and emotional — to heal the physical dependence and health deficiencies seen in those suffering from cocaine addiction.
+Cocaine addiction treatment is most effective when it addresses the problem from all angles — physical, mental, and emotional — to heal the physical dependence and health deficiencies seen in those suffering from cocaine addiction.
 Cocaine rehab is also designed to identify and work through the underlying issues that propel drug use and the psychological disorders that may contribute to it.
-Learn more about The Ranch drug rehab program or call 844-876-7680.
+Learn more about The Ranch drug rehab program or call 888-503-0205.

-Warning Signs of Cocaine Addiction
+Warning Signs and Symptoms of Cocaine Addiction

 Indicators of cocaine/stimulant addiction include the need for larger amounts to achieve the same desired result.
-This dangerous cycle makes cutting back or discontinuing use very difficult, and possibly dangerous without the help of medical professionals.
+This dangerous cycle makes cutting back or discontinuing use very difficult, and possibly dangerous, without the help of medical professionals.

 Here are some of the signs that a person is addicted to cocaine: